Cool Things To Do In Barcelona

 …With a Twist.
 Get There via E-bike!

 Why faff around with the metro or tourist bus, when you could whizz up to Park Guell on an electric bicycle with Gaudi Bike Tours?
-Their Gaudi Legacy includes Park Guell tickets and drinks on the rooftop of the 5-star hotel, and costs €69, or you could opt for their more affordable Gaudi UNESCO Highlights Tour that focuses on the architect’s mansions.
+Their private Gaudi Legacy Tour includes Park Guell tickets and drinks on the rooftop of a 5-star hotel, and costs €99 p.p..
+Or you could opt for their small group Gaudi UNESCO Highlights Tour (from €39 p.p.) that focuses on the architect’s mansions.
 Both tours call by Sagrada Familia…

 2. See La Sagrada Familia…